aerojs/aero/README.md

 If you want to add a browser script to a single page only you should use a `.browser.js` file inside the page directory (warning: **experimental** feature, use at your own risk).
 If your page is called `home`, the file name should be `home.browser.js`.

-The loading order for global scripts needs to be defined in your `config.json`.
+The loading order for global scripts needs to be defined in your `config.hjson`.
 If you have 3 files called `first.js`, `second.js` and `third.js`, specify the loading order in an array:

 ```hjson
 scripts: [